LaansDole/ngrok-ollama/README.md

 ## Usage

-### Running the UI with Docker Compose
+### Running with Docker Compose (Recommended)

-This method is recommended if you are already running the Ollama and Temporal servers on your local machine.
+This method runs the Streamlit UI, Temporal worker, and Temporal server in Docker containers. **Note: You need to have Ollama running separately on your host machine.**

-1.  **Start the UI and Worker:**
+1.  **Start Ollama on your host machine:**
     ```bash
+    OLLAMA_HOST=0.0.0.0 ollama serve
+    ```

+2.  **Start the UI, Worker, and Temporal Server:**
+    ```bash
     docker-compose -f docker-compose.ui.yml up --build
     ```
-    This will build the Docker image for the UI and worker, and then start both services.

     The UI will be available at `http://localhost:8501`.

-### Running the Full Stack with Docker Compose

-This is the easiest way to run the entire application stack, including Ollama and Temporal.

-1.  **Start the application:**
-    ```bash
-    docker-compose up --build
-    ```
-    This will build the Docker image for the UI and worker, and then start all the services.
-You can access the Streamlit UI at `http://localhost:8501`.

 ### Running Manually

-If you prefer to run the services manually, you can follow these steps:
+If you prefer to run the services manually without Docker, you can follow these steps:

 1.  **Start your Ollama Server:**
     For `ngrok` to access your Ollama instance, you must start it so that it listens on all network interfaces.
 Open a new terminal and run: